PositronicSoftware/VoyagerAPI-Unity3d/README.md

 Remote/wireless ips have been tested working with Quest 3 for development.
 Only use port 61557 for now.
 The separate utility app will currently only connect on port 61557.

 ### Connecting/disconnecting
-This still needs to be refined and tested further, but it has been tested in Voyager API Test.unity (VoyagerAPITest.cs) Voyager Demo.unity (VoyagerManager.cs) has had initial setup done.
+This still needs to be refined and tested further in coordination with PSM updates. t has been tested in Voyager API Test.unity (VoyagerAPITest.cs)
+Voyager Demo.unity (VoyagerManager.cs) has had initial setup and testing done.

 ---------------------------------------------------------------------------